collapsed-stacks/startups/questions/8272/what-are-the-possible-risks-of-establishing-an-online-fashion-store.md

 - posted by: [Maciej K.](https://stackexchange.com/users/7439907/maciej-k) on 2016-03-11
 - score: 1

-<p>I recently invested in menswear fashion and the biggest risk we always face is wrong design. </p>
+I recently invested in menswear fashion and the biggest risk we always face is wrong design.

-<p>You can mitigate it to some extent but there is always uncertainty whether it's going to be a hit or miss. </p>
+You can mitigate it to some extent but there is always uncertainty whether it's going to be a hit or miss.

-<p>Next risk you'll face sooner or later (probably sooner) is risk of obsolete stock. </p>
+Next risk you'll face sooner or later (probably sooner) is risk of obsolete stock.

-<p>Fashion moves fast and tastes even faster.
+Fashion moves fast and tastes even faster.
 But your stock doesn't necessarily follow this pattern especially when you have unknown brand.
 So you have to discount it or make loss.
 There is financial and brand risk.
 If you discount heavily and often customers take note of it.
-They may leave and don't come back (brand risk) or wait and try to purchase only when you discount (financial). </p>
+They may leave and don't come back (brand risk) or wait and try to purchase only when you discount (financial).

-<p>Fashion business is a tricky one.
+Fashion business is a tricky one.
 It revolves around 2-4 seasons and long planning.
-At minimum you have to plan 6 months ahead. </p>
+At minimum you have to plan 6 months ahead.

-<p>We already finished working on autumn 2016 collection. </p>
+We already finished working on autumn 2016 collection.

-<p>But apart from that it's real fun. </p>
+But apart from that it's real fun.